blogs.sanpreetsingh.com

 Emotional connection weakens first

 One of the biggest reasons intimacy starts feeling pressured is that emotional closeness has already been disturbed.
-When people stop feeling heard, valued, emotionally safe, or warmly connected, physical intimacy can begin to feel out of sync with the reality of the relationship.
+When people stop feeling heard, valued, emotionally safe, or warmly connected, intimate closeness can begin to feel out of sync with the reality of the relationship.

-This is where themes like Emotional Connection Before Physical Intimacy become highly relevant.
-For many couples, closeness works best when emotional openness comes first.
-If the relationship is carrying hurt, frustration, disappointment, or distance, physical connection may stop feeling natural.
+This is where emotional connection often needs to come first becomes highly relevant.
+For many couples, closeness works best when emotional openness is present underneath it.
+If the relationship is carrying hurt, frustration, disappointment, or distance, intimate connection may stop feeling natural.

 Communication becomes loaded